w3c/wot-architecture/explainer/explainer11.md

 (and be considered a "WoT Thing") is that _it must be described in a WoT Thing Description_.
-The WoT Thing Description provides basic metadata about a WoT Thing, such as a name, description, and id, and also provides all the metadata needed to interact with a device.
+The WoT Thing Description provides basic metadata about a WoT Thing, such as a name, description, and id, and also provides all the metadata needed to interact with a device via its network interface.

 The Web of Things defines specific building blocks to allow the implementation of systems that conform with the abstract WoT Architecture.